16 lessons + 16 exercises. Understand the power of good visual design.

 - Twilight: That time before a sunrise or after a sunset when when the skies become calm, peaceful and full of rich color.

-These 8 lessons are covered in Book 2:
+These 8 lessons are covered in the Book 2 of The Compelling Photograph:

 - Symmetry: Despite everything we have been taught in photography about the rule of thirds and keeping things off balance and out of the middle, symmetry has always been associated with beauty.